Twas The Night Before Christmas

 Important information about our blog

-Information on this website is for general information purposes only.
-A listing not not necessarily imply a recommendation and we only test products where stated.
+This website is for people over 18 and is for general information purposes only.
+A listing does not necessarily imply a recommendation and we only test products where stated.
 Through this website you are able to link to other websites which are not under our control.
-The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.
+The inclusion of any links does not imply a recommendation or endorse the views expressed within them.

 We endeavour to keep all information on our website up-to-date and correct but we make no representations or warranties of any kind – express or implied – about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services or related graphics contained in the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.